| Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 | |

-The Kawasaki Heavy Industries & CRRC Qingdao Sifang CT251, alternatively the T251, is an electric multiple unit (EMU) train operating on the future Thomson-East Coast Line (TEL).
+The Kawasaki Heavy Industries & CRRC Qingdao Sifang T251, alternatively the (Contract T251 train; T251), is an electric multiple unit (EMU) train operating on the Thomson-East Coast Line (TEL).
 Entering service in 2020, these were the Thomson-East Coast Line’s first generation of rolling stock.

-Ninety-one trainsets comprising four cars each were procured, manufactured from 2015 onwards by Kawasaki Heavy Industries and CRRC Sifang in Qingdao, China.
-They will be the first trains in Singapore to feature ten passenger doors per carriage (five on each side).
+91 trainsets comprising four cars each were procured, manufactured from 2015 by Kawasaki Heavy Industries and CRRC Sifang in Qingdao, China.
+They are the first trains in Singapore to feature ten passenger doors per carriage (five on each side).

 Background